AppGeo/browser-check-service/README.md

   - `matchesTargets` - Boolean, if the tested user agent string matched the targets.
   - `userAgent` - String, the user agent that was tested against the targets.

+### GET `/browserslist`

+Pull the list used for a given target query from teh cache.

+Query Params

+- `targetBrowsers` - Optional.
+Comma separated string, e.g. `last 2 versions, not ie`.
+Defaults to `last 2 versions, not dead`.
+See https://github.com/browserslist/browserslist#full-list for options that can be used.

+Results (JSON)

+- Object
+  - `list` - Array of browsers with their versions as strings
+  - `updated` - String, date when list was updated

 ### GET `/updatebrowsers`

 Call this via a cron job (see `cron.yaml`) to update existing browser lists.